 The critical architectural insight is that context is not a blob.
 It has paths, scopes, identities, consistency constraints, performance budgets, and privacy boundaries.
 OpenViking is useful because it lets agents consume those properties through an interface they can already navigate.

 The architecture is still moving from concept to product construction.
 The open-source release has already produced enough usage, issues, and feedback to make capacity and performance the next hard priorities.
-The useful thing about the design is not that every consistency or latency question is closed; it is that OpenViking names the database properties context systems need to expose before agents can depend on them.
+The useful thing about the design is that OpenViking names the database properties context systems need to expose before agents can depend on them, while keeping consistency and latency work visible.

-The source note closes by thanking more than 150 contributors and participants, over 1000 merged changes, and a community that has pushed the project past 23k stars.
+We are grateful to the 150+ contributors and participants, the work behind 1000+ merged changes, and the community that has pushed the project past 23k stars.
 That matters because the remaining questions are not slideware questions; they are the questions that show up when real agents, data, and users start sharing the same context substrate.